Guuzii/P5-OpenFoodFact-API/README.md

 ## Usage

-Place yourself in the programm directory and run :
+Place yourself in the programm directory, make sure your MySQL server is running then execute this command :

     python main.py